Coronavirus (COVID-19) Updates

 Any habitable space in a Dwelling Unit other than a kitchen or living room that is intended for or capable of being used for sleeping with a door that closes the room off from other common space such as living and kitchen areas, is within the dwelling unit thermal envelope, that is at least seventy (70) square feet in area, exclusive of closets and other appurtenant space, and meets Building Code standards for egress, light and ventilation according to the Uniform Dwelling Code, Wis.
 Admin.
 Code chs.
 SPS 320-325, or the Uniform Multifamily Dwelling Code, Wis.
 Admin.
 Code ch.
 SPS 366.
 A room identified as a den, library, study, office, dining room, or other extra room that satisfies this definition will be considered a bedroom.

 How do I keep the required registry?
 Do I ask guests to sign themselves into a registry book?

-The registry is a paper or digital record available for on-site inspection, indicating the true name of the individual making the TRH reservation, their contact information, dates of stay, and whether the operator was present or absent during the stay.
-The registry shall include all information from the current and prior registry year.
+The registry is a paper or digital record available for on-site inspection.
+The registry must include all information from the current and prior registry year.
+The registry indicates: